 Mrs. Cannon's philosophy in education is that many children have different strengths and intelligences.
 As an educator, her goal is to help students discover their talents so they can apply them to their everyday learning experiences.
 She wants students to learn that with a champion attitude and effort, they can accomplish their goals and be successful in life.
 Contact Mrs. Cannon at email@example.com.

 Mr. Hicks has two primary focuses in the classroom.
-First, mathematics is not in the problem or in the answer, but in the process between the two; this may differ from student to student as God has made us all unique.
+First, learning is not in the problem or in the answer, but in the process between the two; this may differ from student to student as God has made us all unique.
 It is critical that we share these processes with each other so that we can enhance our understanding.
 Second, asking questions to help students develop a pattern of discovery.
 Even if it has been learned millions of times in the past, each time a student discovers a mathematical truth, it is a beautiful moment.
-Contact Mr. Hicks at email@example.com.
+Contact Mr. Hicks at firstname.lastname@example.org.

 Mrs. Kropiewnicki was vacationing in Hilton Head and met her husband while dining in a restaurant.
 After they were married, they relocated to the area.
 She and her husband left for a few years and moved to the Orlando area.
 They welcomed their first child while living there.
-They moved back to Bluffton two years ago, and welcomed twin boys to their family.
+They moved back to Bluffton and welcomed twin boys to their family.
 She is very happy about being back in the Lowcountry and working at a school that mirrors her beliefs.

 Mrs. Kropiewnicki loves working with kids and helping develop young minds in a place that is centered on Christian values.
 She believes that each child needs a solid foundation that can be built upon each year as concepts develop.
 By using technology in the classroom, students are able to build basic career readiness and have fun at the same time.
 Contact Mrs. Kropiewnicki at email@example.com.